 - Multiple sclerosis

 Symptoms of Paralysis

 Paralysis symptoms usually vary based on the causal factor.
 But below are the common characteristic symptoms of paralysis:

 - Sudden or gradual onset of numbness to:

 - Spastic or Flaccid muscles in the affected area

 - Loss of balance

-Heat massage, exercises, physiotherapy stimulate the nerves and muscles.
-Electrical stimulations are also used to treat the patients.
+Heat massage, exercises, physiotherapy stimulates the nerves and muscles.
+Electrical stimulations are also used to treat patients.

 To know more about paralysis treatment keep visiting BYJU’S website or download BYJU’S app for further reference.